 Switzerland has an active start-up scene and various funding opportunities are available for companies at every stage of development.
-There are seed and venture capital firms for early funding as well as mature debt and equity capital markets for successful companies at a later stage.
+There are seed and venture capital firms for early funding as well as mature debt and equity capital markets for companies at a later stage.
 In addition, there are many financial institutions that have a potential interest in buying an equity stake in fintech companies or in a full integration, e.g. to ensure new distribution channels.

-Crowdfunding and crowdlending as alternative sources of funding have shown rapid growth rates in Switzerland, both in terms of the number of platforms and the funds raised.
-At the end of April 2019, according to market studies, 37 platforms were maintaining an active physical presence in Switzerland (compared to only four in 2014) and several non-domestic platforms are active on the market on a cross-border basis.
-In 2018, a claimed CHF 516.6 million was raised via these platforms, which is 38% more than in the previous year (Crowdfunding Monitor Switzerland 2019).
+Crowdfunding and crowdlending as alternative sources of funding have shown rapid growth rates in Switzerland in the last years, both in terms of the number of platforms and the funds raised.
+At the end of April 2020, according to a market study, 39 platforms were maintaining an active physical presence in Switzerland (compared to only four in 2014) and several non-domestic platforms are active on the market on a cross-border basis.
+In 2019, a claimed CHF 597.1 million was raised via these platforms, which is 16% more than in the previous year.
+The highest growth rate in terms of absolute raised amounts in 2019 was in the area of crowdlending (Crowdfunding Monitor Switzerland 2020).